-These Gluten-Free Double Chocolate Muffins are my contribution to this fabulous and fun gluten-free muffin”equivalent” of the other March Madness events.
+These Gluten-Free Double Chocolate Muffins, that are also grain-free chocolate muffins, are my contribution to this fabulous and fun gluten-free muffin”equivalent” of the other March Madness events.
 MMM is hosted by Shirley at Gluten Free Easily and will run through Tuesday April 5.

 There will be 22 bloggers participating in MMM, so that means 22 delicious gluten-free muffin recipes.
 There will be daily giveaway throughout the event and an overall giveaway awarded at the end.
 Fun right?

 Update: Although the contest is over, there are still lots of amazing recipes, like these Gluten-Free Double Chocolate Muffins.
 So, don’t be afraid to check out the old contest and recipes and see if there’s something that would work for you.

 These muffins are made with almond flour and a few other simple ingredients.
 One thing to note about using almond flour is that it is NOT a 1-to-1 for gluten-free flour.
 It has a lot more protien and fat, and let starch, so it reacts differently in recipes.
 It’s best stored in the refrigerator or freezer if you’re not going to use it up in a week or two.